Giving a diet book as a gift is dangerous, but if you’re careful you can give a book that’s healthy to a loved one without sending the wrong message.

 Look, if you know someone really wants a health-related gift, even a diet book, by all means, give it.
 Just be careful.

-Final tip – Just like cookbooks, cooking items like spices, tools, and other ingredients make great gifts, stealth health agenda or not.
-Gifts don’t always have to have an agenda, but when they do, hidden is best 😉
+Final tip – Just like cookbooks, cooking items like spices, tools, and classes make great gifts, stealth health agenda or not.